 From mountain adventures to discovering seldom visited tropical beaches, having your own set of wheels makes it easier to reach destinations that are off-the-beaten path and then some.

-That being said, Mexican drivers certainly look at traffic laws more like suggestions rather than rules.
+That being said, drivers here often look at traffic laws more like suggestions rather than rules.

-Oh, and just because the locals bend the traffic laws doesn’t mean it’s a good idea for you to start driving like a Mexican!
+But remembet that just because you see locals bending the traffic laws doesn’t mean it’s a good idea for you to do the same.
 Whenever you’re driving in a foreign country it’s best to stay off the radar.
+Follow the rules to avoid fines.

-Whenever the highway approaches a town you will need to pass over at least two or three topes before making your way through the village.
+Whenever the highway approaches a town you can expect two or three bumps to pass over before making your way through the village.

 Most speed bumps are marked ahead of time with a sign, but watch the pavement because they’re not always painted and they’re liable to pop up out of nowhere.